maziac/asm-api-doc-tool/README.md

 # API Documentation Tool for sjasmplus

 This simple documentation tool for assembler files takes the comments above or next to the labels, extracts them and generates a html output which is easy to navigate.
-You can decide which subprograms should be documented.
+You can decide which subroutines should be documented.
 Only labels from the labels file will be documented.

-If you need a tool to create the documentation for your library you might find this tool helpful.
+If you need a tool to create the documentation for your library you might find this little program helpful.

 # Features